 Abu Dhabi

-1. Al Quaa in the Razeen Desert, considered the UAE’s darkest spot, offers spectacular views of every meteor shower and even the Milky Way.
+1. Al Quaa in the Razeen Desert is considered the UAE’s darkest spot.
+Mixed with its spectacular views of every meteor shower and even the Milky Way, it is perfect for a Lyrid viewing.

-2. Liwa Oasis is another spot in the capital that offers clear sightings of celestial events, located in the vast Rub’ al Khali (Empty Quarter) desert that’s untouched by artificial light.
+2. Liwa Oasis is another spot in the capital that offers clear sightings of celestial events.
+Located in the vast Rub’ al Khali (Empty Quarter), this desert is untouched by artificial light.

 Dubai